veeCan54/03-AdvancedSiteToSiteVPN/README.md

 Now if we check Site to Site VPN we should see that their ```IPSEC IS UP```.
 This means these tunnels are active and that connectivity from On Prem routers to our VPC is working and we can use these tunnels to establish BGP sessions and route traffic through them.
 ![Alt text](https://github.com/veeCan54/03-AdvancedSiteToSiteVPN/blob/main/images/ipSecIsUp.png)

-# Step 7: Now we will configure BGP to run on top of these tunnels.
-1. Install FRR in Router1 and Router
+# Step 7:
+In order to configure BGP to run on top of these tunnels, install FRR in Router1 and Router.
-2. Then we will configure BGP which will share routing information to aws servers.
 SSH into Router 1.
 The router that came with the one click deployment came already setup with the script.
 Again in real world scenario, we would need to do install this ourselves.
 ![Alt text](https://github.com/veeCan54/03-AdvancedSiteToSiteVPN/blob/main/images/installffrouting.png)

-After the script is run, we see that this is complete.
+Wait for the setup to complete.
 ![Alt text](https://github.com/veeCan54/03-AdvancedSiteToSiteVPN/blob/main/images/installFrrComplete.png)
 # Step 8:
-Now we proceed to configure BGP.
+Configure BGP.
 ![Alt text](https://github.com/veeCan54/03-AdvancedSiteToSiteVPN/blob/main/images/configureBGP.png)

-Once the Router is back it will be functioning as both an IPSEC endpoint and a BGP endpoint.
+Once the Router is back it will be functioning as both an IPsec endpoint and a BGP endpoint.
-It will now start exchanging routes with the Transit Gateway that we have setup.
+It will now start exchanging routes with the Transit Gateway in the VPC.
-Now on```show ip route``` the ip address of our VPC is displayed.
+Now on```show ip route``` the VPC ip address is displayed.
 ![Alt text](https://github.com/veeCan54/03-AdvancedSiteToSiteVPN/blob/main/images/bgpConfigComplete.png)

-Now to make sure pings are working from both sides, Log on to VPC EC2 server and ping on prem server.
+Now to make sure pings are working from both sides, Log on to VPC EC2 server and ping On Prem server.
 ![Alt text](https://github.com/veeCan54/03-AdvancedSiteToSiteVPN/blob/main/images/pingVPCFromOnPrem.png)

-Log on to On prem server and ping VPC EC2:
+Log on to On Prem server and ping VPC EC2:
 ![Alt text](https://github.com/veeCan54/03-AdvancedSiteToSiteVPN/blob/main/images/pingOnPremFromVPC.png)

-Repeat Step 7 again for Router 2 and verify that the ping is working.
+Repeat Step 7 to install FRR on Router 2 and configure BGP.
+Verify that the ping is working.